tushrimali/swiggy/README.md

 Lastly, we send a HTTP PUT request to our DB server informing it that above agent needs to be taken off grid and is not available for further assignments in this batch.

 My assignment system is extremely simple.
 Ideally I would like to assign a score (e.g. custom cost function) to each agent taking into account their closeness and waiting time (like say, 1.5 points for each km away from the restaurant and -1 point for every 5 minutes spend idle.
 The executive with the lowest score would then be assigned the order).

-**orderRanking**: Rank orders based on their waitTimes.
-This is where you would prioritise orders if they come from premium customers.

 ### AssignmentServer.py